ndbroadbent/universal_causal_language/UX_AS_COMPUTATION.md

 Both substrates can fail.
 The interface should handle both types of failures.

-## The Future: Explicit Multi-Substrate Programming
+## The Future: Explicit Multi-Substrate Programming?

 ### What If We Designed for It?